Finding a job

 Another way to get into the Swedish workforce is to participate in work experience/get an internship at a workplace.
 This gives you vocational experience, vocational orientation or experience in working life, which could give you a head start when applying for a proper job later on.

 Korta vägen (‘the short cut’ – link to Folkuniversitetet, one of the educational associations involved) is a nationwide programme offering foreign academics a fast track to the Swedish employment market.
-It's arranged by the Swedish Public Employment Service.
+The programme is available through the Swedish Public Employment Service.